atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 In order to ensure greater public awareness of its work, the Board continues to post annually a list on its website describing all the ABA corrective actions taken that year to remediate accessibility barriers in federal buildings and facilities.
 But in the Board's equity assessment required by Executive Order 13985, *Advancing Racial Equity and Support for Underserved Communities Through the Federal Government* (January 2021), the Board acknowledged a previously unmet need to focus its ABA outreach and enforcement on underserved communities, where members of those communities have higher incidences of disability and for whom the accessibility of federal buildings and facilities is essential.
 Aside from expanding outreach to underserved communities, the Board is developing a strategy of collaboration with sister agencies with oversight of facilities in those communities, such as DOI (including the Bureaus of Indian Affairs, Indian Education, and Trust Fund Administration), the Department of Health and Human Services (including the Indian Health Service), USPS, and GSA, which both own or lease tens of thousands of facilities across the country, most of which are public facing.

 Likewise, pursuant to its obligations under Executive Order 14035 *Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce* (June 2021), the Board is developing a strategy of collaboration with the OMB, the Office of Personnel Management (OPM), and other agencies to ensure that all federal employees know about the ABA and the fact that they can file ABA complaints with the Board.
 In addition, the Board's strategy will help other agencies comply with their obligations pursuant to this Executive Order to ensure that their facilities not only comply with the ABA and related standards but also go beyond those legal requirements to maximize the accessibility of agency workplaces and reduce the need for reasonable accommodations.
-In FY 2022, the Board published a document to assist agencies in identifying and advancing facility accessibility.
+In FY 2022, the Board published a document to assist agencies in identifying and advancing facility accessibility({{ site.baseurl }}/deia-recommendations/ }}).

 The Board will coordinate with HUD as necessary to assist in HUD's adoption of ABAAG as its accessibility standards under the ABA.
-HUD has announced that it will issue a Notice of Proposed Rulemaking toward that end in June 2023: [www.reginfo.gov/public/do/eAgendaViewRule?pubId=202210&RIN=2529-AB04](https://reginfo.gov/public/do/eAgendaViewRule?pubId=202210&RIN=2529-AB04).
+HUD has announced that it will issue a Notice of Proposed Rulemaking toward that end in June 2023: [reginfo.gov/public/do/eAgendaViewRule?pubId=202210&RIN=2529-AB04](https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=202210&RIN=2529-AB04).

 Finally, the Board has procured licenses for a new software solution and contracted with an implementation provider for its Complaint Tracking System.
 The new system is less expensive and more efficient than the legacy system and will allow the Board to further expedite complaint handling.